 Many HR teams also found themselves tasked with managing office spaces that had been emptied overnight and which would require cleaning, reorganization, and upgrades to ventilation systems and other equipment before employees could return to work.

 For businesses and employees where remote work wasn’t possible, HR teams had to navigate other types of disruption.
 This included employee’s struggles with childcare, safety policies that were in a state of constant flux, and the difficulty of hiring for positions with few — if any — applicants.

 To make matters worse, HR team members were dealing with these new stressors in their careers while facing challenges at home.
 Just like everyone else, they’ve had to figure out how to balance childcare and homeschooling with remote work and create appropriate office spaces in their homes.
 Our HR teams are coping with the same anxieties, uncertainties, and the crushing isolation that so many of us now know too well.

-HR processes have changed, and more change may be on the way
+More changes to HR processes may be on the way

 For almost all HR teams, even the most predictable and well structured processes have had to be reconfigured since the start of the pandemic.
 Recruiting, onboarding, compliance, and other standard HR activities had to be adapted to the new reality of remote work and more widely distributed teams.
 Processes that were once primarily conducted in-person were suddenly handled entirely through video conferencing.